-The cast of Amazon Prime Video’s insanely popular The Legend of Vox Machina filled the massive Empire Stage to roll the dice and score a critical hit on fans at NYCC.
+The cast of Prime Video’s insanely popular The Legend of Vox Machina filled the massive Empire Stage to roll the dice and score a critical hit on fans at NYCC.
 On the stage were Critical Role regulars Travis Willingham (Grog), Marisha Ray (Keyleth), Taliesin Jaffe (Percy), Ashley Johnson (Pike), Sam Riegel (Scanlan), Liam O’Brien (Vax), Laura Bailey (Vex), and Matthew Mercer (Lord Sylas Briarwood.)
 The panel started in style – a Scanlan rapping recap of season one (below).

 The recap hit just the right note, putting the audience and panel in the mood to talk and joke their way through a panel that included a sing-a-long, cameos by most of the character voices, a group hug, lots of laughs, a season two clip and some tears too.